AuditorPraise/Portfolio/README.md

 # Portfolio

+Hi, My name is Praise and i'm a solidity security researcher.

-Here i'll be documenting the vulnerabilities i have been able to find.
+Here, i'll be documenting the vulnerabilities i have been able to find so far.

 This will serve as my portfolio.